pagdan/msc-eee-transition-app/README.md

 ## Contributing

 This is a Final Year Project for NTU.
-For questions or suggestions, please contact the project team.
+For questions or suggestions, please email me here: pagd0001@e.ntu.edu.sg

 ## License